aiccountability-source/AgDR-Omega/README.md

 ## 🌀 The Omega Hypothesis

-The central hypothesis of AgDR-Omega, as explored through Grok v4.1 simulation, asks:
+The central hypothesis of AgDR-Omega asks:

 > ***What happens when the AgDR atomic accountability layer becomes the native substrate for model reasoning itself — not an external wrapper, but the internal architecture through which an AI agent thinks?***